cvnoort/motivation-webapp/README.md

 or run locally by cloning the repository as [described below](#development).

 A random quote is automatically displayed on a randomly selected photo.
+The "Get Inspired Today!" button refreshes the page with a new quote.
 The social media and e-mail buttons below the quote may be used to share the page on a variety of platforms.